nidhhoggr/agentInfer/README.md

 ####Instructions

- * run install .sql and copy config.sample.php to config.php
+ * run install .sql

- * conigue config.php to use the respective database credentials
+ * copy config.sample.php to config.php and conigue config.php to use the respective database credentials

- * run the deamon from the command line <pre>./agentinferd</pre>
+ * navigate to clients/cmd and run ./stream from shell.

- * open up the chat_box client in a browser <pre>./clients/chat_box/index.php</pre>

  * Recognized commands